Galveston, Texas: City government

 After the hurricane of 1900, the city originated the city commission form of city government (which became known as the "Galveston Plan").
 The city has since adopted the council-manager form of government.
 Galveston's city council serves as the city's legislative branch, while the city manager works as the chief executive officer, and the municipal court system serves as the city's judicial branch.

 The city council and mayor promote ordinances to establish municipal policies.
 The Galveston City Council consists of six elected positions, each derived from a specified electoral district.
 Each city council member is elected to a two-year term, while the mayor is elected to a two-year term.
 The city council appoints the city manager, the city secretary, the city auditor, the city attorney, and the municipal judge.
 The city's Tax Collector is determined by the city council and is outsourced to Galveston County.
 The city manager hires employees, promotes development, presents and administers the budget, and implements city council policies.
-Craig Brown is Mayor.
+Craig Brown is the incumbent mayor of Galveston.

 County, state, and federal government

-Galveston is the seat and second-largest city (after League City, Texas) of Galveston County in population.
+Galveston is the seat and second-largest city (after League City) of Galveston County in population.
 The Galveston County Justice Center, which houses all the county's judicial functions as well as jail, is located on 59th street.
 The Galveston County Administrative Courthouse, the seat of civil and administrative functions, is located near the city's downtown.
 Galveston is within the County Precinct 1; as of 2008 Patrick Doyle serves as the Commissioner of Precinct 1.

 The Galveston County Sheriff's Office operates its law enforcement headquarters and jail from the Justice Center.
 The Galveston County Department of Parks and Senior Services operates the Galveston Community Center.
 Galveston is located in District 23 of the Texas House of Representatives.
 As of 2021, Mayes Middleton represents the district.
 Most of Galveston is within District 17 of the Texas Senate; as of 2008 Joan Huffman represents the district.
 A portion of Galveston is within District 11 of the Texas Senate; as of 2021 Larry Taylor represents the district.
 Galveston is in Texas's 14th congressional district and is represented by Republican Randy Weber as of 2012.